DavideFast/University/Latency_Analyzer/README.md

 <br/>
 <br/>

+# WHAT IS eBPF
+eBPF is an incredible technology that permit to create kernel program.
+For major info click [here](https://www.cilium.com)

 # HOW IT WORKS
 ## Method n°1
 The TC program (egress_tcp_method1.bpf.c) observe all the egress packets and get per each connection the timestamp. <br/>